Q: Do I have to pay anything to place my baby for adoption?

 Q Aren't people who choose adoption for their baby heartless and irresponsible?

 A: Adoption can be a very responsible decision.
 When birthparents carefully choose an adoptive family, they are showing responsibility by providing the safe and nurturing environment they want for their child.
 A mother who chooses adoption for her baby has to carry her baby for 9 months.
 She has nurtured and bonded with her child.
-For a woman to place her baby in the arms of another is one of the most painful acts of selflessness known.
+For a woman to place her baby in the arms of another is one of the most painful acts of selflessness there is.
 She can only do so out of ultimate love for her child in hopes of providing for him or her the family and life she wants him or her to have.

 Q: How will I explain my choice for adoption to my child later on?
 What will I say about keeping my other children?

 A: You start by explaining your choice to yourself!
 What were the unique circumstances in your life at that particular time that led you to the decision for adoption?
 Write out your story while the emotions are still fresh.
 Hopefully you will have opportunities to develop a relationship with your child and his/her adoptive family from the beginning.
 You can start telling the simple parts of your story while the child is young.
 (Something like that fact you love him, but when he was a baby, you weren’t able to give him everything he needed.)
-As the child grows, you can add more age appropriate details.
+As the child grows, you can add more age-appropriate details.
 With open adoption, many women find that the child is secure in his birth mom’s love for him and doesn’t feel as much need for the explanation.
 At APO, we train our adoptive families to tell the child their adoption story from the first day.
 The adoptive parents instill honor and respect for the birth family by telling this story, by spending time with the birth family, and by having pictures of the birth family in the home.

 Q: Can adoptive parents love an adopted child as much as a biological child?